-I have a single friend who is the sole family caregiver of her 93-year-old mother.
+I have a single friend who is the sole personal caregiver of her 93-year-old mother.
 She also works full-time at a very stressful job.
 Fortunately, her mother can still be alone for most of the time my friend is at work.
 The only outside help she allows is when I and some other neighbors help her mom with her lunch or take her out for a short walk with her walker.
 Her sister takes their mom to get her hair done once a week and to routine Dr. visits.
 My friend uses PTO to take her mom to more important appointments.
 Just twice this year she asked her sister to help their mom with her dinner and to get ready for bed so that she could have an evening out.
 Although others have offered to give my friend more help with her mom, she says that no one else knows how to meet her every need.
 She usually gets less than 6 hours of sleep a night.
-I’m convinced that my friend is at serious risk of losing her own health, and that she may do so while her mom is still in need of her constant help.
+I’m convinced that my friend is at serious risk of losing her own health because she doesn’t accept help in her role as her mom’s personal caregiver, and that she may do so while her mom is still in need of her constant help.

 As family caregivers of a loved one, do you see anything like your own situation in my friend’s story?
 Are you experiencing health problems?
 Do you recognize them as being related to the constant stress, lack of sleep, manual labor, financial worries and lack of personal time caused by having to–or thinking you have to–do almost everything yourself to meet your loved one’s needs?
 Are you convinced that there are no caregiver alternatives that will help you take care of yourself, while at the same time providing your loved one with the help they need to stay at home?